sorah/envchain/README.md

-# envchain - set environment variables with OS X keychain or D-Bus secret service
+# envchain - set environment variables with macOS keychain or D-Bus secret service

 ## What?